This post may contain affiliate links. Please read my disclosure policy.

 - Preheat oven to 350°F.

 - Butter an 8 cup flat shallow pan, or combination of smaller baking dishes for individual servings.
-Lightly sprinkle granulated sugar the buttered dish(s) to lightly coat.
+Lightly sprinkle granulated sugar into the buttered dish(s) to lightly coat.
 Set aside.

 - In a medium mixing bowl combine the sliced peaches, lemon zest, lemon juice, 1 tablespoon granulated sugar and raspberries.
 Gently toss to coat the fruit.
 Set aside.